-So you’re probably wondering what the discount on the shoes are!
+So, you’re probably wondering what the discounts on the shoes are!
 Well, after almost flipping over every shoe in the store, I can confidently say that they are 40% off the retail price.
 Most of the heels I looked at were around $500 with the original price somewhere near $800.
 I did not check the purses so I can’t confirm how much of a discount it was for those.

 TIPS FOR A SUCCESSFUL TRIP TO THE CHRISTIAN LOUBOUTIN OUTLET

 - Get in line by 10:00 a.m.
 The doors open at 11:00 a.m. so waiting an hour sounds a lot better than waiting three hours.
-Also, if you come early enough, there are these red adirondack chairs that people were moving around so they can sit while they wait.
+Also, if you come early enough, there are these red Adirondack chairs that people were moving around so they can sit while they wait.
 We were not lucky enough to get a chair, but the planter curb was a good alternative.

 - Don’t Come After 1:00 p.m.: They close the line super early.
-I mentioned earlier that we tried to go to this store a couple of weeks ago and the reason we couldn’t was because they close the line at 1:00 p.m.!
+I mentioned earlier that we tried to go to this store a couple of weeks ago and the reason we couldn’t was because they closed the line at 1:00 p.m.!
 I probably got there around 1:30 p.m. and the security guard had to turn a bunch of us away.
 The store hours say they are open until 6 or 7 p.m. depending on the day, but it seems they cut the line early so everyone has time inside.

 - Do Not Wear Black.
 I wore a black tank top and I instantly regretted it.
 It was so hot and the line eventually will be in the sun.

 - Bring Water.
 You are going to wait no matter what so come prepared.
 Freeze a water bottle the night before or bring a hydroflask.
 You don’t want to pay $3/bottle like I did.